How to invoice for freelance work

 What is an invoice?

 An invoice is the realisation of your freelance quote.
 So while your quote lets your client know how much their freelance job will cost, your invoice explains what you have done and asks for that amount to be paid.
+The process can seem a little daunting at first but don’t worry there are lots of free custom invoice templates you can look at to get some inspiration.

+If you have accounting software, it will usually be able to create invoices for you.
 There are a number of things your invoice should and legally must contain.

 What should be in your freelance invoice?